 UBE in the Diocese of Indianapolis is currently offering a range of activities and opportunities including:

 - A support system for clergy, encouraging clergy in their mission of leadership

-Plans are underway for a Diocese-wide Bible study, quarterly scheduled outings to exhibits and landmarks across the region, and new gatherings for getting reacquainted.
-For information or to share ideas or join our Facebook Group contact Indira Samuels.
+Plans are underway for a diocesan-wide Bible study, quarterly scheduled outings to exhibits and landmarks across the region, and new gatherings for getting reacquainted.
+For information or to share ideas or join our Facebook group contact Michael McGraw.